Fake IPL Player: The Gamechangers

 In March 2010 Fake IPL Player released a book called 'The Gamechangers' in India, coinciding with the third season of IPL, and loosely based on the contents of his blogs.
 This was before he had revealed his identity in August 2010.
 The book, which has been positioned as fiction written anonymously, covers 35 days of the Indian Bollywood League (IBL).
 The book describes the powerplays and machinations that go on behind the scenes of "megabucks" cricket.
 The central plot of the book is the chase to unmask a treacherous anonymous blogger who is upsetting the IPL.
 And through this story, FIP supposedly exposes cricket's dark underbelly.
 Critical reviews of the book were polarised with some praising it and some others criticising the book and its purpose.
 The 7 June 2010 issue of India Today put The Gamechangers at No. 9 in the list of Top 10 national best-sellers.

 Pitch Invasion

 In April 2011, Anupam Mukerji started an online radio station called Pitch Invasion.
-Pitch Invasion claims to provide irreverent, wacky and interactive live cricket commentary on the web.
-Anupam also acts as the main station host.

-In April 2013, Anupam launched Scoryboard, a live cricket web app, under the Pitch Invasion banner as reported here by Agency FAQs.
-In October, they launched Scoryboard's F1 version as reported.
+In April 2013, Anupam launched Scoryboard, a live cricket web app, under the Pitch Invasion banner.
+In October, they launched Scoryboard's F1 version.